aces/Loris/modules/dataquery/test/TestPlan.md

 1. Select the `Candidate Identifiers` field category in the top dropdown bar.
 2. Assert that: default visits are loaded, fields for this category are loaded.
-3. Assert that: clicking on a field such as `CandID` or `PSCID` only greys the line **AND DOES NOT** add visit information on the same line.
+3. Assert that: clicking on a candidate-level field such as `CandID` or `PSCID` only highlights the line **AND DOES NOT** add visit information on the same line.
 4. Assert that: clicking `Add all` button adds all displayed fields in the right column.
 5. Assert that: clicking `Remove all` button removes all selected fields from the right column.
 6. Assert that: clicking `Remove all` button another time with no selected fields does nothing.